w5xd/ASW12V/README.md

 Enclosures

 This repository publishes designs for enclosures for each of two configurations: a 12 channel device (with 1 PCB) or a 24 channel device (with 2 PCBs.)
 The 3D designs were done with <a href='solidworks.com'>SolidWorks</a>.
 The 3D printable parts are publised in the <a href="STL/">STL</a> directory.
+Unfamiliar with 3D design and printing?
+Don't be bashful about clicking the <a href="STL/">STL</a> link and the enclosure models.

 The orientation of the STL models should not be taken as a recommendation for how they should be printed on any particular 3D printer.
 I use a <a href='http://prusa3d.com'>prusa3d</a> printer and rotate the lettering down for the enclosure tops, and, for the bottoms, the flat side down.